brunobar79/J-I-C/README.md

     target_img = document.getElementById("target_img");

-//(NOTE: see the examples/js/demo.js file to understand how this object could be a local image from your filesystem using the File API)
+//(NOTE: see the examples/js/demo.js file to understand how this object could be a local image
+//from your filesystem using the File API)

 //An Integer from 0 to 100
 var quality =  80;